CodeSolid/pandas-series/README.md

 Data transformation:
     * Vectorized string methods / other string techniques

 * Grouping data (already have GroupBy article.
+See below.
 Anything else?)

 * Pivot tables and cross-tabulation A lot of this in McKinney's book under "Data Wrangling: Join / Combine / Reshape".
 So:
     * Dataframe.combine